architectury/architectury-documentations/docs/forge_loom/using_mcp.md

 }
 ```

-## Using Forge Loom to remap a MCP mapped project to yarn / mojmap
+## Using Architectury Loom to remap a MCP mapped project to yarn / mojmap

 After setting up a loom environment with MCP mappings, you may migrate the code to another mappings.
 Read the [wiki page](https://fabricmc.net/wiki/tutorial:migratemappings) for more help.